Backing up and restoring Gmail forms part of our cloud service offering. For more on what functionality we support, click here.

 1. On the home page for the relevant Gmail backup set, click on Backup Schedule > Edit.

 1. On the home page for the relevant Gmail backup set, locate the account you wish to recover.
-Click on the ellipsis and select Recover.
+Click on the menu icon and select Recover.

-To recover an individual item, first click on the ellipsis and select Open to expand the relevant account.
+To recover an individual item, first click on the menu icon and select Open to expand the relevant account.

 Then drill down and make your selection.
 Click Recover when you are ready.